-Figure 31: Retail space in Tallinn
+Figure 32: Retail space in Tallinn

-After two years (2011-2012) of limited additions to retail stock, supply growth accelerated in 2013 and 2014 when nearly 30 thousand sqm of new GLA entered the market each year.
-2015 was again a slower year adding only 7 thousand sqm of new retail space.
-Tallinn's retail stock stood at 550 thousand sqm at the end of 2015.
-Of that, 64% were attributable to SCs, 15% to hypermarkets, 15% to DIY stores and 5% to department stores.
+After two years (2011-2012) of limited additions to retail stock, supply growth accelerated and surpassed 5% annual pace in 3 of the last 4 years.
+Tallinn's retail stock stood at 600 thousand sqm at the end of 2016.
+Of that, 66% were attributable to SCs, 14% to hypermarkets, 15% to DIY stores and 5% to department stores.

 Development activity in Tallinn's retail property market is currently elevated.
-Supply is expected to be supplemented by 49 thousand sqm in 2016 (see Table 15).
-What is more, two large scale shopping malls should be completed in 2017: T1 SC with 55 thousand GLA (developed by ProKapital) and Porto Franco Centre with 40 thousand GLA (developed by Porto Franco).
-Construction work on T1 started in 2015 while Porto Franco Centre is still in a planning phase.
+Supply is expected to be supplemented by approximately 35 thousand sqm in 2017.
+What is more, T1 shopping mall with 55 thousand GLA (developed by ProKapital) is currently under construction and should be commissioned in 2018.
+Another two large-scale SCs, 43 thousand sqm Porto Franco and 65 thousand sqm Tallink City, are being planned.
 On the other hand, development activity in a grocery sector is starting to slow down after a very active period.
 In recent years grocery chains (the most active were Maxima, Rimi and Selver) invested heavily in expanding their networks to remain competitive.
-But now signs of saturation are starting to appear in the Tallinn's grocery sector - retail chains are now more cautious about investing in new stores.
+But now signs of saturation are starting to appear in the Tallinn's grocery sector retail chains are now more cautious about investing in new stores.